gvwilson/sensibleadventures/booksters-apprentice.md

 his sword.

-It came out of its bottle like silver syrup, shaping itself into a sharp-edged whip of mercury.
+It came out of its bottle like silver syrup, shaping itself into a sharp-edged whip of quicksilver.
 As Razi lunged at the nearest soldier, the blade lengthened and thinned to stab him through the shoulder from three strides away.
 Snapping it back, Razi stepped forward, turned, and slashed a bowman.
 Blood spurted from the arm he threw up to block the blow.

 The bookster lashed out again as the three swordsmen still on their feet closed on him.
 One got his sword up in time to parry a head cut.